Terwilliger69105/leafpile.info/_pages/ccreation/majorfeatures.md

 ---
-title: Major Features
+title: Step 1: Major Features
 permalink: /ccreation/majorfeatures
 parent: Character Creation
 nav-order: 2
 ---

-First things first, before you move on, you're going to need to make the following major elements:
+## Step 1: Major Features

+The first thing which you need to do is get some of the "major features" of your character on paper.

+---

+On your character sheet, please write down the following things:

 * Character Name
 * Character Age